tahamuzammil100/trust-prime/README.md

 ## Documentations

-Drift Angular is well documented [here](https://docs-drift-angular.g-axon.work/ "Documentation") .
+Theme is well documented [here](https://docs-drift-angular.g-axon.work/ "Documentation") .

 ## Issues
 ##### issues should be directed to the organization directly at issues@trustsign.com.my: